afederation/bradner_utils/README.md

 -----------------

-#1.
-Input/Output and file handling functions
+1. Input/Output and file handling functions

 def open(file,mode='r')
-- replaces open with a version that can handle gzipped files def parseTable(fn, sep, header = False,excel = False): <- opens standard delimited files def unParseTable(table, output, sep): <- writes standard delimited files, opposite of parseTable def gffToBed(gff,output= ''): <- converts standard UCSC gff format files to UCSC bed format files def formatFolder(folderName,create=False): <- checks for the presence of any folder and makes it if create =True
+- replaces open with a version that can handle gzipped files def parseTable(fn, sep, header = False, excel = False):
+- opens standard delimited files def unParseTable(table, output, sep):
+- writes standard delimited files, opposite of parseTable def gffToBed(gff,output= ''):
+- converts standard UCSC gff format files to UCSC bed format files formatFolder(folderName,create=False):
+- checks for the presence of any folder and makes it if create =True

 2. Gene annotation functions
 def makeStartDict(annotFile,geneList = []): <- takes a standard UCSC refseq table and creates a dictionary keyed by refseq ID with in\